-You need to have basic English skills however if you wish to sit NCEA examinations in your first year you would need to have a intermediate level of English.
+You need to have basic English skills.
+However, if you wish to sit NCEA examinations in your first year you would need to have an intermediate level of English.

 You will be met at the airport by a member of the school and your homestay family.
 There will be an orientation at the school before you begin your classes.

 Yes it is compulsory for all international students to have travel and medical insurance.
 Lincoln High School can arrange this for you at a cost of approximately $500 per school year.
 You are welcome to have your own insurance but you must provide the school with a copy of the policy in English.

 Yes – English or ESOL classes are offered for all international students.
 We have four classes catering for students of different English ability.
 Students can gain NCEA Level 1 and 2 English credits in ESOL classes.

 All students must wear a uniform unless they are in Year 13.
 You can either purchase new uniforms or the school has a selected of second hand uniforms.

 Yes the Director of International Students will help you choose your subjects.
 You will be able to change your subjects within the first two weeks if you feel you would prefer a different subject.